jessicaantiope/donationmeter/README.md

 -> THERMOMETER.JSX
 -red line goes up based on form input
--props.amount returns a number not a string (console.log(props.amount)) / e.target.value is converted to number at input
+-props.amount returns a number not a string (console.log(props.amount)) / e.target.value is converted to number at input -thermometer increases appropriately after 2/multiple donations in a row